keenanromain/AWS-CLF-C02-Study-Guide/README.md

 AWS Storage Gateway is a hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.
 All data transferred between the gateway and AWS storage is encrypted using SSL (for all three types of gateways - File, Volume and Tape Gateways).

 Cloud Foundations provides a guided path to help customers deploy, configure, and secure their new workloads while ensuring they are ready for on-going operations in the cloud.
 Cloud Foundations helps customers navigate through the decisions they need to make through curated AWS Services, AWS Solutions, Partner Solutions, and Guidance.

+EC2 Image Builder is an automated pipeline for the creation, maintenance, validation, sharing, and deployment of Linux or Windows images for use on AWS and on-premises.

+EBS Volumes are tied to only one availability zone.

+The AWS Glue Data Catalog is a central repository to store structural and operational metadata for all your data assets.
+For a given data set, you can store its table definition, physical location, add business relevant attributes, as well as track how this data has changed over time.